puru02/django-anymail/docs/esps/mailgun.rst

   obvious reasons, only the domain portion applies.
 You can use anything before the @, and it will be ignored.

-**Using merge_metadata with merge_data**
+**Using merge_metadata and merge_headers with merge_data**
-  If you use both Anymail's :attr:`~anymail.message.AnymailMessage.merge_data` and :attr:`~anymail.message.AnymailMessage.merge_metadata` features, make sure your merge_data keys do not start with ``v:``.
-(It's a good idea anyway to avoid colons and other special characters in merge_data keys, as this isn't generally portable to other ESPs.)
+  If you use both Anymail's :attr:`~anymail.message.AnymailMessage.merge_data` and :attr:`~anymail.message.AnymailMessage.merge_metadata` features, make sure your :attr:`~!anymail.message.AnymailMessage.merge_data` keys do not start with ``v:``.

+  Similarly, if you use Anymail's :attr:`~anymail.message.AnymailMessage.merge_headers` together with :attr:`~anymail.message.AnymailMessage.merge_data`, make sure your :attr:`~!anymail.message.AnymailMessage.merge_data` keys do not start with ``h:``.

+  (It's a good idea anyway to avoid colons and other special characters in merge data keys, as this isn't generally portable to other ESPs.)

-  The same underlying Mailgun feature ("recipient-variables") is used to implement both Anymail features.
-To avoid conflicts, Anymail prepends ``v:`` to recipient variables needed for merge_metadata.
-(This prefix is stripped as Mailgun prepares the message to send, so it won't be present in your Mailgun API logs or the metadata that is sent to tracking webhooks.)
+  The same underlying Mailgun feature ("recipient-variables") is used to implement all three Anymail features.
+To avoid conflicts, Anymail prepends ``v:`` to recipient variables needed for merge metadata, and ``h:`` for merge headers recipient variables.
+  (These prefixes are stripped as Mailgun prepares the message to send, so won't appear in your Mailgun API logs or the metadata that is sent to tracking webhooks.)

 **Additional limitations on merge_data with template_id**
   If you are using Mailgun's stored handlebars templates (Anymail's